payloadcms/payload/README.md

 ### S3 Adapter

-To use the S3 adapter, you need to have `@aws-sdk/client-s3` isntalled in your project dependencies.
+To use the S3 adapter, you need to have `@aws-sdk/client-s3` installed in your project dependencies.
 To do so, run `yarn add @aws-sdk/client-s3`.

 From there, create the adapter, passing in all of its required properties: